joedicastro/Project-Euler/README.md

 ## About this repository

-There is my attempt to solve some problems of this project, using the python language.
+This is my attempt to solve some problems of this project, using the python language.
 The target is to solve as many as I can, and keep the time consumed by each script below 30 second at a minimum and preferably below 10s.